-Following the invention of the transistor in 1947 at Bell Laboratory, transistor radio soon became available and favorable over the previous vacuum-tubes models.
-The Regency TR-1 hit store shelves in 1954 and more than 100,000 units were sold in spite of its mediocre performance.
+Following the invention of the transistor in 1947 at Bell Laboratory, the transistor radio soon became available and favorable over the previous vacuum-tubes models.
+The Regency TR-1 hit store shelves in 1954, and more than 100,000 units were sold despite its mediocre performance.
 Over the course of just a decade, between the 1960s and 1970s, billions of transistor radios were manufactured.
 This made it the most widely used electronic communication device in human history.

 The name does explain a little bit about how it works: Modulation and Demodulation.
 The U.S. Air Force was among the first to take advantage of the modem by implementing the mechanism into radar systems in 1949.
 Data captured by radar was converted into sounds and delivered through phone lines.
 At the other end, the sounds were converted back into data.
 The transmission was still overwhelmingly slow for any other data transmission process.
 Even after 40 years, after the modem-based radar technology, the transmission rate was still only 56 kbps — barely enough to open an email.

 Air conditioning systems in prehistoric time relied on the force of nature.
 People gathered ice and snow during winter and stored them for use in the hot summer.
 Mechanical ice-making machines replaced that primitive idea, and then it was replaced again with electric air conditioning.
 After its first introduction in 1939 by Willis Carrier at New York World’s Fair, about a million units were sold.

 69. Personal computer